One dimensional commutative groups definable in algebraically closed valued fields and in the pseudo-local fields: Preliminaries

 \subsection{Definably amenable groups in $\text{NTP}_2$ theories}

-In this section we state the theorem that will allow us to relate a definable abelian group with subgroups of an algebraic group. \begin{prop} Let $K$ be a field with extra structure which is NTP$_2$ and algebraically bounded.
+In this section we state the theorem that will allow us to relate a definable abelian group to a subgroup of an algebraic group.

+We refer to \cite{NTP2} for the definition of NTP$_2$ theories.
+It is shown there for instance that simple theories and NIP theories are NTP$_2$.
+An overview of NIP theories may be found in \cite{nip}, and an overview of simple theories in \cite{simple}.
+It is known that ACVF is NIP, and that the theory of pseudo-finite fields is simple.
+Also a henselian valued field of residue characteristic $0$ is NTP$_2$ if and only if the residue field as a pure field is (see \cite{NTP2}), so a model of PL$_0$ is NTP$_2$.

+A field with extra structure is said to be algebraically bounded if in any model of its theory the algebraic closure in the sense of model theory coincides with the algebraic closure in the sense of fields.
+A model of ACVF is algebraically bounded and a non-trivially valued henselian valued field of characteristic $0$ is algebraically bounded (see \cite{algebraically-bounded} for the henselian case).
+An algebraically bounded field has a notion of dimension on definable sets, defined as the maximum of the transcendence degree of a tuple in the set over a small subfield over which the set is defined.
+We omit the proof of the following basic observation. \begin{lema} Let $K$ be an $\omega$-saturated field with extra structure which is algebraically bounded.
+Suppose that $V$ is an algebraic variety over $K$ and $Y\subset V(K)$ is a definable subset of dimension $n$.
+We can identify $V(K)$ with a subset of $V$.
+If $W\subset V$ is the subvariety of V given by the Zariski closure of $Y$ in $V$, then the dimension of $W$ is $n$. \end{lema}

+A definable group $G$ is definably amenable if there is a finitely additive left invariant probability measure on the collection of definable subsets of $G$.
+A group is amenable if there exists such a measure on the collection of all subsets of $G$, so an amenable group is definably amenable.
+An abelian group is amenable, see for example \cite[Theorem 449C] {measure}.

+The next result is the main theorem of this section. \begin{prop} Let $K$ be a field with extra structure which is NTP$_2$ and algebraically bounded.
 Let $G$ be a definably amenable group in $K$.
-Then there exists a type-definable subgroup $H\subset G$ of small index, an algebraic group $L$ over $K$ and a type-definable group morphism $H\to L(K)$ of finite kernel. \end{prop} This is Theorem 2.19 of \cite{mop}.
+Then there exists a type-definable subgroup $H\subset G$ of small index in $G$, an algebraic group $L$ over $K$ and a type-definable group morphism $H\to L(K)$ with finite kernel. \end{prop} This is \cite[Theorem 2.19]{mop}, which applies by \cite[Theorem 3.20]{mop}.

-See \cite{NTP2} for the definition of NTP$_2$ theories.
-It is shown there for instance that simple theories and NIP theories are NTP$_2$. \cite{nip} has an overview of NIP theories and \cite{simple} has an overview of simple theories.
-One has that a model of ACVF is NIP, and that a pseudo-finite field is simple.
-Also a henselian valued field of residue characteristic $0$ is NTP$_2$ if and only if the residue field as a pure field is, so a model of PL$_0$ is NTP$_2$, for a proof see \cite{NTP2}.

-A field with extra structure is algebraically bounded if in any model of its theory the algebraic closure in the sense of model theory coincides with the algebraic closure in the sense of fields.
-A model of ACVF is algebraically bounded and a non-trivially valued henselian valued field of characteristic $0$ is algebraically bounded.
-See \cite{algebraically-bounded} for the henselian case.

-A definable group $G$ is definably amenable if there is a finitely additive left invariant probability measure in the collection of definable subsets of $G$.
-A group is amenable if there exists such a measure in the collection of all subsets of $G$, so an amenable group is definably amenable.
-An abelian group is amenable, see for example Theorem 449C in \cite{measure}.